 What is basically a ‘blockchain’?

 Those blocks on the blockchains are made up of digital information.
-If we see accurately, these blockchains comprise of three main parts:
+If we see accurately, these blockchains comprise three main parts:

-Advantages and disadvantages of Blockchains
+Advantages and Disadvantages of Blockchains

 PROS